Bishops' Wars: First Bishops' War

-The English army mustered at the border town of Berwick-upon-Tweed totalled some 15,000 men, but the vast majority were untrained conscripts from the northern trained bands or militia, many armed only with bows and arrows.
-Charles unsuccessfully tried to compensate for this by recruiting foreign mercenaries from the Spanish Netherlands, exposing him to accusations of using foreign Catholics against his own subjects.

-A Scottish army of 16,500 men under the experienced veteran Alexander Leslie, camped a few miles away on the other side of the border near Duns.
-Both sides included large numbers of professional soldiers who had served in the European wars, but the senior English commands went to Charles' favourites, who were largely inexperienced.
+In May, an English army of around 15,000 assembled at the border town of Berwick-upon-Tweed.
+The vast majority were untrained conscripts from the northern trained bands or militia, many armed only with bows and arrows.
+Charles tried to compensate by recruiting foreign mercenaries from the Spanish Netherlands, exposing him to accusations of using foreign Catholics against his own subjects.
+Though both sides included large numbers of professional soldiers who had served in the European wars, many of the senior English commands went to Charles' favourites, who were largely inexperienced.
+This was exacerbated by factional disputes within the leadership, some of whom like the Presbyterian Robert Devereux, 3rd Earl of Essex, appeared unclear as to what they were fighting for.

+The English faced a Scottish force of 16,500 led by the veteran Alexander Leslie, who had served with the Swedes in the Thirty Years' War.
+On 14 May, Charles announced the Scottish army would be destroyed if it moved to within ten miles of the border.
+On 3 June, a small force of cavalry was sent to investigate reports Scottish troops had reached Kelso, well within the limit.
+Encountering Scottish units, the English feared they were outnumbered, and retreated back across the border without a shot being fired.
+Their retreat further lowered English morale, while the Scots now felt confident enough to ignore the 10 mile limit, and on 5 June advanced as far as Duns.

-Charles joined his troops at Berwick on 30 May, announcing he would not invade Scotland, as long as the Covenanter army remained ten miles north of the border.
-Leslie advanced to Kelso, within the ten mile limit, but neither side was anxious to fight; on 11 June, negotiations began that ended in the Pacification of Berwick on 19 June.
-This agreed to refer all disputed questions to the General Assembly, or Parliament of Scotland, for resolution.
-However, both sides viewed this as a truce, and continued preparations for another military confrontation.
+Neither side was anxious to fight and opened negotiations on 11 June, concluding with the signing of the Pacification of Berwick on 19 June.
+This referred all disputed questions either to the General Assembly, or Parliament of Scotland.
+However, both sides viewed this as a temporary truce, and continued preparations for another military confrontation.

-The only significant engagement of the war took place on 18 June, at the Battle of the Brig of Dee south of Aberdeen, between Royalist forces under Viscount Aboyne and Montrose.
-It resulted in a Covenanter victory, although casualties were minimal.